Construction Excel template

 Check what is included in the Excel version

-This free Excel template separates basic settings, equipment register, standard library, annual plan, work orders, JSA risk, risk matrix, hazard actions, spares and tools, contractors, emergency scenarios, and performance dashboard into dedicated sheets so teams can align facility maintenance rules before systemizing them.
+This free Excel template separates basic settings, equipment register, standard library, annual plan, work orders, JSA risk, risk matrix, hazard actions, spares and tools, contractors, emergency scenarios, and performance dashboard into dedicated sheets so teams can align facility maintenance rules before moving to a system.

 File